renandeivison/quicksettings.koplugin/README.md

 ---

-## Icons Reference
+## Icons Reference & Customization

 If any specific button icon does not show up on your interface, it means your current KOReader setup or theme is missing that asset.

-Because **KOReader supports both `.svg` and `.png` image extensions**, you can fix this manually by adding the missing file to your `koreader/icons/` directory using the following exact base names:
+Because **KOReader supports both `.svg` and `.png` image extensions**, you can fix this manually by adding the files to your `koreader/icons/` directory. **You can also use this to completely customize the interface with your own custom icons!** Simply create or download your preferred design, rename it to match the exact base name below, and drop it in the folder:

 | Feature / Button | Required Asset Filename (Use `.svg` or `.png`) |
 | :--- | :--- |